gemini3d/gemci/README.md

 Bounds checking is a basic runtime check that arrays are not being indexed outside their bounds.
 This check is not perfect, but has in the past caught array indexing bugs.
 We mitigate the slower runtimes by only running bounds checks with simulation "-dryrun" option that only runs the first time step of the simulation without file output.

-Normally, GemCI automatically "git pull" the latest Gemini3D code and builds a local copy of Gemini3D.
-Developers may override this by pointing GemCI to an externally prepared Gemini3D build directory.
-This would be done when working on a new feature branch or working to resolve a bug.

 The tests named "run_bounds_check:" are only present if "gemini3d.run.debug" is available with bounds checking enabled.
 They should not have "(Disabled)" after the test name.